aruntutter/html-css-project/readme.md

    git clone https://github.com/your-username/photo-gallery.git
    ```

--Open the project in your preferred code editor.
+- Open the project in your preferred code editor.

--Open the index.html file in a web browser to view the photo gallery.
+- Open the index.html file in a web browser to view the photo gallery.
 Click on the category labels to filter photos based on the selected category.

-# Example command to open in a browser
+### Example command to open in a browser

 firefox index.html